Adopted March 24, 1957; Revised through March 24, 2018

 - PROPOSAL.
 A proposed amendment to this Constitution, formally endorsed by at least 50 members and accompanied by a statement of reasons for adoption, may be presented at any Annual Meeting of the Council, and thereupon becomes a special order of business for a vote by mail by the membership prior to the succeeding Annual Meeting.
 Proposed amendments to this Constitution shall normally be reviewed by the Constitution Committee before presentation to Council.

 - VOTING PROCEDURE.
-The Executive Director shall mail to each member of the Division, at least one month before the next Annual Meeting: (1) a copy of the amendment, (2) the stated reasons for its adoption, (3) the names of the sponsors, (4) a ballot for a vote on the amendment, and (5) a copy of this Article XVI of this Constitution.
+The Chief Executive Officer shall mail to each member of the Division, at least one month before the next Annual Meeting: (1) a copy of the amendment, (2) the stated reasons for its adoption, (3) the names of the sponsors, (4) a ballot for a vote on the amendment, and (5) a copy of this Article XVI of this Constitution.
 The results shall be reported at the Annual Meeting.

 - ADOPTION.
 A proposed amendment shall be adopted by a vote of not less than two-thirds of the members voting on the question, and shall become part of the Constitution at the close of the meeting at which it is adopted.